AdventHealth: Orlando Magic

-On August 31, 2022, AdventHealth and the Orlando Magic opened the AdventHealth Training Center, which cost $70 million to build.
-The 130,000-square-foot building is located one block from Amway Center AdventHealth's 33,300-square-foot medical hub treats athletes of all ages.
-Services offered to patients are orthopedics, primary care, sports medicine, imaging, rehabilitation and sports performance.
-Patients are able to see AdventHealth's gastroenterologists, cardiologists, sleep, psychology and nutrition experts.
+On August 31, 2022, AdventHealth and the Orlando Magic opened the $70 million AdventHealth Training Center.
+130000 sqft building is located near the Amway Center.
+AdventHealth's 33300 sqft medical hub treats athletes of all ages.
+It offers orthopedics, primary care, sports medicine, imaging, rehabilitation, and sports performance services.

 Magic Gaming

-On May 18, 2021, it was announced that AdventHealth would be the official health care provider and jersey sponsor of Magic Gaming.
+In May 2021, AdventHealth became the Official Healthcare Provider and jersey sponsor of Magic Gaming.